bonk-dev/HarpoS7/README.md

 ### Public keys
 Since 1.1.0 the default public keys are integrated into the library.

-If you want to use a public key, you can implement your own [IPublicKeyStore](HarpoS7.PublicKeys/Interfaces/IPublicKeyStore.cs) or pass in a raw public key to the [Authenticate](HarpoS7/Auth/LegacyAuthenticationScheme.cs) function directly.
+If you want to use a custom public key, you can implement your own [IPublicKeyStore](HarpoS7.PublicKeys/Interfaces/IPublicKeyStore.cs) or pass in a raw public key to the [Authenticate](HarpoS7/Auth/LegacyAuthenticationScheme.cs) function directly.